diaa/apg-workshop/_entries/03-02 roles-permissions.md

 GRANT
 ```

-Switch back to the superuser account and try again.
+Switch back to the superuser account and try again:

 ```sh
 quiz=> SET ROLE TO adminuser;